arshajii/arshajii.github.io/_posts/2014-06-14-py-listmul.md

 [[42], [42], [42]]
 {% endhighlight %}

 The expected output is `[[42], [], []]`.

 ### A:

+First of all, it's important to understand that Python lists are actually lists of *pointers*.
+Each position of a list *points to* an object in memory.
+Therefore, multiple list positions can point to the same object.

-It's because multiplying a list duplicates the references of the elements as opposed to creating copies of them.
+Now to answer the question: it's because multiplying a list duplicates the pointers to the elements as opposed to creating copies of them.
 In other words, the three nested lists in the example above are all really the *same* object that is being pointed to from three different places, so of course a change in one shows up in the others.

 We can see this by using [`id()`](http://docs.python.org/3/library/functions.html#id):

-{% highlight python %}
+{% highlight pycon %}
 >>> l = [[]] * 3
 >>> id(l[0]), id(l[1]), id(l[2])
 (2945232, 2945232, 2945232)